qaboxletstest/Angular-Code-Coverage/README.md

 ## Instrument Application Code -
 * Install ngx-build-plus to extends the Angular CLI's build process and instrument the code `npm i -D ngx-build-plus`
-Then change your npm start script to require this module before starting the dev server

 * Add webpack coverage config file coverage.webpack.js to cypress folder
 ```
 module.exports = {